simaon78i/ASCII-Art/README.md

 - **getCharBrightness**
   - Added to retrieve the characters' brightness in the manager class for displaying the charset to the user.

-### Contact

-For more information or to contribute, please contact Shimon Ifrach at https://www.linkedin.com/in/shimon-ifrach-a022b5215/.